DJTouchette/express-babel-generator/README.md

 # Built in npm scripts

-`npm run start`: Runs the express server with nodemon and starts babel.
+`$ npm run start`: Runs the express server with nodemon and starts babel.

-`npm run build`: Compiles es 2015 to a dist folder for production.
+`$ npm run build`: Compiles es 2015 to a dist folder for production.

-`npm run serve` : Runs the production code from dist directory.
+`$ npm run serve` : Runs the production code from dist directory.

-`npm run build:docs`: Turns your comments into api docs. (http://apidocjs.com/)
+`$ npm run build:docs`: Turns your comments into api docs. (http://apidocjs.com/)

 # File Structure
 ```